Thomas Doughty (explorer): Source of conflict

 Doughty was given command of a captured Portuguese ship, the Santa Maria (renamed Mary).
 The tension between Drake and Doughty worsened when Doughty caught Drake's brother, Thomas Drake, stealing from the captured cargo of the vessel.
 Drake assumed command of the Mary and reassigned Doughty to command his flagship the Pelican.
 During the long voyage across the Atlantic, Drake's hostility increased, fuelled by the rancor of his brother.
 Drake eventually demoted Doughty to command of a tiny supply vessel named Swan.
 This insult proved too much for Doughty to take, and he began to complain bitterly about "the Captain General".

 Charges

 When the Swan became separated from the rest of the fleet during a severe storm, Drake became convinced that Doughty was practising witchcraft.
 On 17 May 1578, upon the reunion of the fleet, Drake and Doughty had a final quarrel; Drake struck Doughty and ordered him tied to the mast.
-By 3 June both Doughty and his brother, John Doughty, had been put under house arrest and the sailors forbidden from interacting with them.
+By 3 June both Doughty and his brother, John Doughty, had been put under arrest and the sailors forbidden from interacting with them.
 Drake accused Doughty of being "a conjurer and a seditious person", and his brother of being "a witch and a poisoner".